developeron29/mobitask/js-2-cards/readme.md

 You can use jQuery standard library, but no other jQuery plugin.

-The product should work on webkit based browsers (IE and FF support is not necessary).
+The product should work on all modern browsers (including IE 11).

 ---